 We have also implemented the distributed WEAK-DETECT-CYCLE algorithm and performed a comparison of the general and the specialised algorithm on weak graphs.
-Fig. 3 indicates that the use of specialised algorithm can yield a considerable improvement.
+Experiments indicate that the specialised algorithm can yield a considerable improvement (see the full version [10]).